-8.6.1.1. (i) Short-term borrowings shall be classified as:
+- 8.6.1.1. (i) Short-term borrowings shall be classified as: - (a) Loans repayable on demand

-- (a) Loans repayable on demand - from banks: - from other parties. - (b)Loans and advances from related parties; - (c) Deposits; - (d) Other loans and advances (specify nature). - (ii) Borrowings shall further be sub-classified as secured and unsecured.
-Nature of security shall be specified separately in each case. - (iii) Where loans have been guaranteed by directors or others, the aggregate amount of such loans under each head shall be disclosed. - (iv) Period and amount of default as on the Balance Sheet date in repayment of loans and interest shall be specified separately in each case. - 8.6.1.2Loans payable on demand should be treated as part of short-term borrowings.
+- from banks; - from other parties. - (b) Loans and advances from related parties; - (c) Deposits; - (d) Other loans and advances (specify nature). - Borrowings shall further be sub-classified as secured and unsecured.
+Nature of security shall be specified separately in each case. - (iii) Where loans have been guaranteed by directors or others, the aggregate amount of such loans under each head shall be disclosed. - (iv) Period and amount of default as on the Balance Sheet date in repayment of loans and interest shall be specified separately in each case. - (v) Current maturities of long-term borrowings shall be disclosed separately

+8.6.1.2 Loans payable on demand should be treated as part of short-term borrowings.
 Short-term borrowings will include all loans within a period of 12 months from the date of the loan.
 In the case of short-term borrowings, all defaults existing as at the date of the Balance Sheet should be disclosed (item-wise).
-Current maturity of long-term borrowings should not be classified as short-term borrowing.
-They have to be classified under Other current liabilities.
+Current maturity of long-term borrowings should be classified as short-term borrowings and presented as a separate line item.
 Guidance on disclosure on various matters under this Para should also be drawn, to the extent possible, from the guidance given under Long-term borrowings.